ArshalJain260501992/GoLearn/README.md

 ### Backend Usage
 * Install Mongo Db Server and start it
-* Run folloeing commands on the cmd-let where you started mongo server
+* Run following commands on the cmd-let where you started mongo server
 ```sh
 $ use dbs goLearn
 $ db.createCollection("course")